 No flour is required to make this baked oatmeal muffin cup recipe.
 In fact, they are gluten free!
 Mashed bananas make these oatmeal cups tender and naturally sweet.
-There are many ways to flavor your muffin cups, but I love adding walnuts for a delicious banana nut version, or you can add a dollop of peanut butter for another delicious way to enjoy banana oatmeal cups!
+There are many ways to flavor your muffin cups, but I love adding walnuts for a delicious banana nut version, or you can add a dollop of peanut butter for another delicious way to enjoy banana oatmeal muffins!

 Going bananas?
 Make my Banana Bread Recipe!